 How To Get Involved

-The 6th biennial Michigan Celebration of Women in Computing (MICWIC 2017) will bring together students, faculty, and technology leaders from across Michigan and neighboring states to discuss the role of women in today's computing and technology fields, share experiences and strategies for success, and explore issues common to women working in these fields.
-It will be held March 31 to April 1, 2017 at Michigan State University in East Lansing, Michigan.
+The 7th biennial Michigan Celebration of Women in Computing (MICWIC 2019) will bring together students, faculty, and technology leaders from across Michigan and neighboring states to discuss the role of women in today's computing and technology fields, share experiences and strategies for success, and explore issues common to women working in these fields.
+It will be held March 29-30, 2019 at Grand Valley State University.
 We encourage you to take part in the conference in any of the ways described below.

 You should attend if you are interested in learning about the challenges and rewards of computing careers or in advancing technology through broader representation of women.
 We encourage undergraduate and graduate students with interests in computing and information technology to attend and also to submit work in the appropriate categories below.
 We invite faculty and technology leaders to come meet and mentor the next generation of computing professionals, mingle with and learn from other distinguished members of Michigan's technology sector, and share their expertise in a BoF or Lightning Talk.

 Contribute to the ProgramMICWIC 2019 invites contributions in the following categories: